 #3 “How do I improve my bot-building skills?”

-Work your way from the flow view, which is a graphic view, to the list view, which is a more code-like approach in the RPA workspace.
+Work your way from the flow view, which is a graphic view, to the list view, which is a more code-like approach in the Automation workspace.
 Don't stay in your comfort zone.
 Try to do things a different way since there are different ways that you can do the same thing.
 Find an RPA bot-building buddy to compare code and approaches regarding how a bot is built.
 For Automation Anywhere solutions, visit the developer portal and read the docs.
 Do your homework.

 The docs are really important, and they have everything you need to know.
 Experiment with new packages.
 Take a look at the Automation Anywhere Bot Store for new ideas that are test-ready.
 Post on A-People.
 That’s a user community where you can post questions and get answers from other developers.
 Most of all, practice, practice, practice.
 And you’ll get better with time.